Image and Space

 For the fellows – outstanding young researchers, curators or museologists who already have initial working experience – this programme offers them the chance to gain further professional experience at a German museum, become acquainted with the latest scientific and methodological developments in his/her field in Germany, and establish contacts to colleagues and institutional partners for possible international joint ventures in the future.
 The fellowship holder will oversee a project under the supervision of a mentor, who works in a responsible position at the museum.
-Applying his or her relevant expertise, the fellowship holder will carry out independently the project related to the main areas of the museum’s exhibition, research and collection activities.
+Applying her or his relevant expertise, the fellowship holder will carry out independently the project related to the main areas of the museum’s exhibition, research and collection activities.

-The Federal Cultural Foundation has allocated 2.58 million euros to fund the International Museum Fellowship from 2011 to 2016.
-Each fellowship awarded by the Federal Cultural Foundation is worth 71,300 euros.
-Follow-up exhibitions may receive funding of up to 50,000 euros each.
+The Federal Cultural Foundation has allocated 2.58 million euros to fund the International Museum Fellowship from 2011 to 2016 and an additional 3.9 million euros to fund the International Museum Fellowship Programme from 2015 to 2018.

 A jury of experts reviewed and selected the next round of new projects on 24 September 2015.
 The members of the jury are:

 Katia Baudin, Deputy director of the Museum Ludwig in Cologne

 Dr. Peter-René Becker, Director of the Landesmuseum für Natur und Mensch Oldenburg

 Prof. Dr. Sabine Schulze, Director of the Museum für Kunst und Gewerbe in Hamburg